tfelix/bestia-docs/content/docs/mechanics/attacks.md

 depending on the spell (some spells might create explosions, others might teleport something away or randomly heal bystanders etc.)

-## Spell Attachments
+## Spell Binding

-Most if not each entity/object in the game world has slots/events to which spells can be attached to.
-If such an event is triggered the effect of the spell is resolved.
+Most if not each entity/object in the game world have slots and triggers to which spells can be attached to.
+If the player has the skill [Spell Binding](/docs/mechanics/skills/#spell-binding) he can discover such slots and triggers on entities as well as trying to bind spells to such entities.

+### Trigger Types

+* Entity entering or leaving range
+* Special Entity entering or leaving range (Name, Type etc.)
+* Presence of Magic rising of falling
+* Weather Conditions
+* Time
+* Spell Cast in Range

 ## Detection of Magic

-The must be a skill which enables the user to detect magic.
+If the user has learned [Detect Magic](/docs/mechanics/skills/#detect-magic).
 The detection itself is easier if the spell is more powerful.
 However precautions can be used to avoid the spell getting detected.
 If more than one spell is attached to an object the less powerful spells are harder to detect.